gregoryAndrikopoulos/Regnat/README.md

 # Regnat

-## Overview

-**Regnat** is a structured WebdriverIO v9 test automation setup designed for reliable end-to-end testing of existing websites.
+> Structured WebdriverIO v9 test automation setup for reliable end-to-end testing.

 It provides a clean, maintainable foundation for scalable automation, with support for Selenium Grid, Docker, CI/CD pipelines, and Allure reporting.